DavidssonDui/DavidssonDui/README.md

 # Dui Juniper Davidsson

 Current MA Economnics stdudent at the University of British Columbia and Fellow at the Stone Centre for Wealth and Income Inequality.
-My research interests intersect labuor economics, applied macroeconmics, and financial economics with econometrics and applied machine learning.
+My research interests intersect labour economics, applied macroeconmics, and financial economics with econometrics and applied machine learning.

 ## Featured Work